kign/c4wa/etc/doc/language.md

 section we don't interpret any escape sequences (other than `\"` and `\\`); that means string `"\n"` actually consists of _two_ chars, `\` and `n`, whereas `'\n'` is a valid single char.

+With all of that, it must be acknowledged that `c4wa` isn't a good environment to write a code which deals with strings.
+This is in part because C itself isn't, and in part because working with strings means often allocation and freeing up memory, and you do need a decent memory manager for that.

 ## `printf`

 `c4wa` doesn't have any built-in support for `printf` function; if you need, you can implement it in your runtime